Do You Have Good Dental Etiquette? 11 Do’s and Don’ts

 Take a break from your cell phone

 Unless you’re waiting on a critical call, take this moment to unplug.
 “Most people would ask, ‘who would ever answer their phone while they’re sitting in a dental chair?’
-The answer is, ‘more people than you’d expect,’” Barry Parisien, DD, a denture specialist in Canada, said on his website.
+The answer is, ‘more people than you’d expect,’” Barry Parisien, DD, a denture specialist in Canada.
 (These are signs you might be way too addicted to your phone.)

 Every dental practice has a different protocol when it comes to canceling or rescheduling appointments.
 The one thing they can probably all agree on: being a no-show is a big no-no. Not only is it a bit rude to bail without a phone call, it also means your dentist could have seen another patient during your time slot.

 Be mindful of bringing children along